-Editor’s Note: You can learn more about community measurement strategy by enrolling in our CMX Fundamentals of Community Strategy online course.
+Editor’s Note: You can learn more about community measurement strategy by enrolling in our latest online course, The Community MBA.
 Learn more here.

 A newly hatched baby chick is adorable.
 Who can resist the sight of a little fluff ball with a tiny beak?
-Growing the size of that chick by 10 times wouldn’t make it 10 times more adorable though.
+But growing the size of that chick by ten wouldn’t make it 10 times more adorable.
 In fact, some positive qualities of that baby bird would be lost with a supersized version.
-Imagine the scene in a store with a kid trying to convince his parents to take home a gigantic pet.
+Imagine a kid trying to convince his parents to take home a gigantic pet.

-If growth isn’t always the best metric to use, what other options are there?
+If growth isn’t always the best metric to measure community health, what other options are there?

-This article will take a look at concerns with using growth as a measure and will provide case studies of different metrics you may find useful — retention, diversity, and maturity.
-This information can help you build a compelling case for why these other measures may be helpful in your own work.
+This article will take a look at concerns with using growth as a measure of community health and will provide case studies for different metrics you may find useful, including retention, diversity, and maturity.
+This information can help you build a compelling case for why these other measures can be a strong indicator of community health.

-At the Mozilla Summit 2013, Mozilla’s Director of Special Projects Chris Hofmann tells a story about one amazing contributor to the open source community who filed over 3,000 Firefox bugs and edited over 5,000 support articles.
+At the Mozilla Summit 2013, Mozilla’s Director of Special Projects Chris Hofmann old a story about one amazing contributor to the open-source community who filed over 3,000 Firefox bugs and edited over 5,000 support articles.

-If you’re only measuring and optimizing for community member growth, you could overlook these superstars.
+If you’re only measuring and optimizing for community growth, you could overlook these superstars.
 Adding one new person who contributes at that level won’t change the size of your community much, but it certainly would contribute more to your actual goals —and that’s what matters to the business at the end of the day.

 If growth is so misleading, why are so many of us focusing on it to the exclusion of more important community health metrics?
 Two key reasons emerge.